-TRACKS is a Parks & Community Services initiative promoting outdoor adventure, youth leadership and environmental stewardship.
+TRACKS promotes outdoor adventure, youth leadership and environmental stewardship.
 TRACKS' mission is to encourage outdoor opportunities for all ages, abilities and income levels, opportunities that develop life skills and knowledge for a healthy community.

-teaches skills to help people recreate on their own, such as Urban Cycling Techniques.
+- Teaching: teaches skills people can recreate on their own (Urban Cycling Techniques).

-provides a healthy option to enhance fitness, such as Family and Friends Snowshoe Adventure.
+- Recreation: provides a healthy option to enhance fitness (Family and Friends Snowshoe Adventure).

-offers opportunities for active, experiential learning, such as Teens Outside High Adventure Camps.
+- Adventure: offers opportunities for active, experiential learning (Teens Outside High Adventure Camps).

-helps build skill mastery, such as Skaters in the Woods.
+- Competency: helps build skill mastery (Skaters in the Woods).

-promotes understanding of the natural environment, such as Eastside Explorers Speaker Series.
+- Knowledge: promotes understanding of the natural environment (Eastside Explorers Speaker Series).

-encourages and creates opportunities for stewardship and volunteer service, such as Stewardship Saturdays and Teens Outside.
+- Stewardship encourages and creates opportunities for stewardship and volunteer service (Stewardship Saturdays, Teens Outside).

 To volunteer with the TRACKS program, or if you are a teen looking for service hours, please email TRACKS@bellevuewa.gov.